 The teacher candidate should ask questions, discuss observations, review routines and policies, and familiarize yourself with online learning platforms and curriculum guides.

-The teacher candidate learn the names of students in your classes.
+The teacher candidate learns the names of students in your classes.
 Study the characteristics and learning habits of the students in the class(es).

 The teacher candidate establish a weekly check in/reflection time with their field supervisor.